The Tree of Life Film Review

 The Tree of Life focuses on the depiction of a family living in Texas during the 1950s.
 Brad Pitt is the stern patriarch of the family and Jessica Chastain plays his wife, the mother of their three sons.

-The imagery in this movie is both stark at times and often ethereal.
+The imagery in the movie The Tree of Life is both stark at times and often ethereal.
 It focuses on the streamlined, clean and cold architecture of modern houses that are barely lived in, it shows the beauty of nature without being quite ready to give God the credit for it, and it shows constant light surrounding special human characters.
 For example, it is clear that the mother played by Jessica Chastain is forever loved and adored by her three children.
 Brad Pitt's character, the father on the other hand is a duplicity of personalities and is often depicted as an antagonist.
 He is unpredictable as he sometimes offers his sons hugs and encouragement but sometimes is truly rude and mean to them.
 He also bestows asinine punishments that cause his sons to resent him more than respect him.
 For example, because he slammed a door, one of the sons has to stand and quietly open and close said door over 50 times.

 While these children question whether or not they should believe in God, they seem to worship a human being, their mother while going through the motions of family attendance at church on Sundays.
 They are never taught to truly respect the church as they run up and down and jump on the pews.